theNFTgame/node-merge-js/README.md

  * `dest`: Destination directory to place uglified files.
 If omitted, this will default to match `src` and your generated files will be suffixed with `.merged.js` rather than just `.js`.
+ * `uglify`: Boolean indicating whether the code should be uglified at all.
  * `mangle`: Boolean indicating whether variable names should be mangled.
  * `squeeze`: Boolean indicating whether the code should be squeezed.
  * `ext`: Boolean indicating whether to use the `.merged.js` extension for